MICHAL MASNY

 Synthese, 197 (11): 5009-5026.

-A paper on preserving relationships and projects
+A paper on theories of human and animal welfare

-A paper on the problem of replacement
+A paper on the value of work-life separation

-A paper on non-monetary goods of work
+A paper on shorter working hours and the goods of work

 Teaching